jason-ng3/my-cookbook/README.md

 # My Cookbook
-A personal recipe keeper organized by cuisine, built using Ruby, Sinatra, ERB, HTML, CSS.
+A personal recipe keeper organized by cuisine.